qtc-de/beanshooter/README.md

 Furthermore, the code of the *tonka-bean* is available in plain Java and compilation is done on your own.
 You can determine exactly what the *MBean* is doing, modify things that you do not like, extend the *MBean* and you are safe from surprising side effects.

-*jmx-exploiter* does support the JMXMP protocol.
-Beside Java RMI, JMXMP represents a second popular method to communicate with a running JMX agent.
-In contrast to the RMI approach, JMXMP does not require an additional registry service and is therefore a good solution on restrictive fire-walled host systems.
-While other tools focus usually on the RMI access method, *jmx-exploiter* supports both for a maximum flexibility.
+*jmx-exploiter* does support the *JMXMP* protocol.
+Beside Java *RMI*, *JMXMP* represents a second popular method to communicate with a running *JMX* agent.
+In contrast to the *RMI* approach, *JMXMP* does not require an additional registry service and is therefore a good solution on restrictive fire-walled host systems.
+While other tools focus usually on the *RMI* access method, *jmx-exploiter* supports both for a maximum flexibility.

 Finally, I did not find any tool that supports a cleanup operation after the exploitation is done.
 E.g. Metasploit leaves an ugly named *MBean* inside of